rockettown1/notes_cli/README.md

 ## Setup Instructions

 - Fork the repository to your own account
-- Clone the code to your own machine
+- Clone the code (from your forked version) to your own machine
 - run ```npm i``` to get the dependencies
 - create an ```.env``` file, add an environment variable called MONGO_URI and store a connection string to a MongoDB database (this is exactly the same as the other apps you've done already) Remember to add/change the name of your database in the connection string.
 - run the app using the command ```npm run app```